- Aug 8, 2025 - Wrongful Death - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 According to Nevada Rev. Stat. §41.100, the following damages may be sought:

-In Nevada, between 2017 and 2022, 519 medical malpractice reports were filed, with many resulting in patient deaths or severe complications.
+In Nevada, between January 2017 and March 2025, 718 medical malpractice reports were filed, with many resulting in patient deaths or severe complications.

 Most wrongful death cases are caused by negligence.
 In order to establish negligence, the following must be proven: